top of page

 Biography

 TAITAITAITAI is an artist based in Chicago and New York with roots in other parts of the US (California,) Taiwan, and Latin America.
 She makes installations that can be or are activated in movement performance.
 Her artist first name TAITAI comes from the colloquial Mandarin reference of a matriarch who earns her status in society by throwing killer parties, taking care of the household and possibly raising descendents.
-Her last name TAITAI alludes to the excess of being "too much" of the Chinese adverb tai「太」used in instances like the sun, excessively bright/positive「 太陽」。
+Her last name TAITAI alludes to the excess of being "too much" of the Chinese adverb tai「太」used in instances like the sun, excessively bright/positive/yang「 太陽」。

 TAITAI obtained her BA in dance and psychology at Washington University, and Certificate in contemporary dance performance at the Peridance Capezio Center.
 She has furthered her movement training with other dance (American Dance Festival), yoga asana (Iyengar), and fitness (Strongman) modalities.
 While trying to figure out the correct fit between survival and art making, she trained as a translator in New York University's MS in Translation Studies (Chinese to English.)
 She sealed her art making education with an MFA program for Visual Arts from the University of Chicago.